 FCS 478.
 SUPERVISED PRACTICE II.
-A supervised practice course providing practical learning experience in food systems management in health-care setting, community food programs, and university food service setting.
+(Food Systems and Healthcare Management emphasis) A supervised practice course providing practical learning experience in food systems management in health-care setting, community food programs, and university food service setting.
 Students observe, analyze, and practice.
 Students interact with personnel to gain an understanding of the purpose and structure of different supervised practice agencies.
 The theoretical basis for practice has been provided in courses throughout the sophomore and junior years.
 5 credit hours (340 practice hours).
 Prerequisites: FCS 350, 422, 460, 462.
 5

 FCS 479.
 SUPERVISED PRACTICE III.
-An intensive integrated study and application of advanced nutrition and diet therapy theories and principles.
+(Medical Nutrition Therapy emphasis) An intensive integrated study and application of advanced nutrition and diet therapy theories and principles.
 Formulation, implementation, and evaluation of nutritional care plans for individuals requiring modified diets for disease intervention.
-Structured to apply basic knowledge and skills attained in the didactic setting with practicum experience in a hospital setting with emphasis on skill development, including nutrition support, management of nutrition services, continuous quality Improvement activities, outcomeoriented research, and marketing nutrition services in the clinical and community settings.
+Structured to apply basic knowledge and skills attained in the didactic setting with practicum experience in a hospital setting with emphasis on skill development, including nutrition support, management of nutrition services, continuous quality Improvement activities, outcome-oriented research, and marketing nutrition services in the clinical and community settings.
 Students interact with personnel to gain an understanding of the purpose and structure of different supervised practice agencies.
 (500 practice hours).
 Prerequisites: FCS 350 and admission in the Coordinated Program in Dietetics.
 Corequisites: FCS 477, 478.
 9